shireenrao/srinispointofview/content/2019/05/how-to-setup-kubernetes-cluster-on-ec2-to-run-the-dask-nyc-taxi-demo.md

 on his <a href="https://matthewrocklin.com/blog/work/2017/01/12/dask-dataframes">blog</a>, which goes over the same example.

-I thought the best way to get started with Dasak would be to re-create the demo.
+I thought the best way to get started with Dask would be to re-create the demo.
 Reading on the blog, I saw that Matthew was using an eight node cluster on EC2 of m4.2xlarges (eight cores, 30GB RAM each).
 So I started to look into how to setup that eight node cluster.
 The main
 <a href="http://docs.dask.org/en/latest/setup/cloud.html">documentation</a> now recommends deploying Dask with Kubernetes and Helm.

-This is where my in-experiance working with kubernetes became an obstacle.
+This is where my in-experience working with kubernetes became an obstacle.
 Luckily the documentation and watching a few youtube videos helped me get started.
 I am also doing all this from Windows 10 on wsl.

 **Steps to get this demo working!**